fleshofcat/pyqt_rest_client/README.md

 1. python 3.8 or later
 1. poetry package manager

-[Recommended way to install poetry](https://python-poetry.org/docs/#installation) and the quick one: `pip install poetry --user`
+[Recommended way to install poetry](https://python-poetry.org/docs/#installation) and the quick one: `pip install poetry --user`.

 ## Install